Aamir1551/MWorld/lib/glfw-3.3.2/docs/CONTRIBUTING.md

 by the OS.
 For safety and compatibility, GLFW only reports video modes the OS wants programs to use.
 This is not a bug.

-The `monitors` tool is included in the GLFW source tree as `tests/monitors.c` and is built along with the library.
+The `monitors` tool is included in the GLFW source collision_tree as `tests/monitors.c` and is built along with the library.
 It lists all information GLFW provides about monitors it detects.